PGhzhang/IDD-Fa18-Lab3/README.md

 ### 3. IR Proximity Sensor

+Ambient decreases when there's object moving towards the sensor

 **a.
 Describe the voltage change over the sensing range of the sensor.
 A sketch of voltage vs. distance would work also.
 Does it match up with what you expect from the datasheet?**